“Kill them!.. All of them!”

 “Dammit!
 Where’s the stone?!”
 His deep burly voiced resounded all over the foyer.

 When the destruction of the main city was over, the soldiers of General Midas were still scrambling to find the coveted stone, an heirloom of the royal family of Vhillana, and apparently, the very reason for King Garlow’s attack.
-The reasons of wanting such a stone remains a mystery that only the King could answer.
+The reasons for wanting such a stone remain a mystery that only the King could answer.

 “You have that look in your eyes my son.
 What is it that interests you?”
 Garlow spoke in a baritone voice.
 He was now lounging in a sofa in a viciously gold-adorned palanquin, with drapes of royal red cloth to cover him from the rays of the sun.
 He was busily eating almonds and chestnuts as if he didn’t have a care in the world that the scenery he was viewing was a horrific one.